 Manufacturer & selection of a good card

-Both micro-controller and flash device and the finished microSD card can come from different manufacturers – the Panasonic SD card in the example photo has Samsung flash, and the controller was made in Japan.
+Both micro-controller and flash device and the finished microSD card can come from different manufacturers – the Panasonic SD card in the example photo has Samsung flash.
+The controller was made in Japan.

 - Samsung <- market leader